pl3onasm/CLRS/algorithms/dynamic-programming/README.md

 1. **Optimal substructure**
    The optimal solution to a problem consists of optimal solutions to its subproblems.
 2. **Overlapping subproblems**
    The same subproblems are encountered multiple times during the solution of a problem.
-The solution to a subproblem is stored and reused.
+The solutions to these subproblems are stored and reused.

 ## Examples